Silverview cover art

 Julian Lawndsley has renounced his high-flying job in the City for a simpler life running a bookshop in a small English seaside town.
 But only a couple of months into his new career, Julian's evening is disrupted by a visitor.
 Edward, a Polish émigré living in Silverview, the big house on the edge of town, seems to know a lot about Julian's family and is rather too interested in the inner workings of his modest new enterprise.

 Silverview is the mesmerising story of an encounter between innocence and experience and between public duty and private morals.
-In his inimitable voice, John le Carré, the greatest chronicler of our age, seeks to answer the question of what we truly owe to the people we love.
+In this last complete masterwork from the greatest chronicler of our age, John le Carré asks what you owe to your country when you no longer recognise it.

-Action & Adventure Espionage Genre Fiction Literary Fiction Mystery, Thriller & Suspense Political Spies & Politics Thriller & Suspense Fiction Thriller Law Crime
+Espionage Genre Fiction Literary Fiction Political Spies & Politics Suspense Thriller & Suspense Fiction Thriller Law Crime

 All stars